ndeadly/MissionControl/README.md

 * [__switchbrew__](https://switchbrew.org/wiki/Main_Page) for the extensive documention of the Switch OS.
 * [__devkitPro__](https://devkitpro.org/) for the homebrew compiler toolchain.
 * __SciresM__ for his dedicated work on the [Atmosphère](https://github.com/Atmosphere-NX) project, libstratosphere and general helpfulness with all things Switch related.
-* Everyone else over at the __ReSwitched__ discord server for answering development related questions and helping with testing.
 * __misson20000__ for his handy debug monitor [Twili](https://github.com/misson20000/twili) and IPC logger [Ilia](https://github.com/misson20000/ilia)
 * __dekuNukem__, __CTCaer__, __shinyquagsire23__ and others for their work in reversing and documenting the switch controller communication protocol.
-* __COVID-19__ for giving me the break from social commitments required to finish this project.
+* __friedkeenan__ for helping to test Wii extension controller support.
+* Everyone else over at the __ReSwitched__ discord server who helped answering technical questions.